 Garbage is a curb-side service that is provided for residents of Shawville every Tuesday, with a three bag limit per household.
 It is reminded to residents that all garbage must be placed within a garbage can, to deter pests from tearing the garbage bags open.
 Loose Garbage Notice

 Recycling is a curb-side service picked up every second Wednesday.
-All recyclable items must be placed in a clear plastic bag.
+Cardboard must be bundled and all other recyclable items must be placed in a clear plastic bag.
 There is no limit to recyclable items.

 For Larger or Additional Items

 For larger or additional items you can contact Tom Orr Cartage, who is responsible for and operates the land transfer station and accepts additional garbage and large items based on a fee based system.

 Detailed information, pricing and hours can be located here:

 Consider composting as an alternative to reduce your garbage.